Select Language

 • Age

-- The risk of prostate cancer increases with age, especially after the age of 50, and most commonly so for those aged 60-70.
+- The risk of prostate cancer increases with age, especially after the age of 50, and most commonly among those aged 60-70.

 • Genetics